davidpl2/DeePosit/Readme.md

 <h2>Getting Started</h2>

-1. Prerquists for running the automatic urine and feces detection: A PC with at least 32GB of RAM and a GPU with at least 4GB of memory,  Matlab R2020b or higher, Python 3.9 , Cuda Version 11.3 or higher.
+1. Prerequisites for running the automatic urine and feces detection: A PC with at least 32GB of RAM and a GPU with at least 4GB of memory,  Matlab R2020b or higher, Python 3.9 , Cuda Version 11.3 or higher.
 To record thermal videos with Thermapp MD IR camera you will need a PC with Ubuntu.
 See Thermapp_VideoRecordingCode\Readme.md for more details.

 2. Create a folder for the project, open console (in Windows, press on start, write cmd, and press enter).
 In the console, write: